LeagueOfPythoners/MovieFlixter/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-This project is created as a use for a blog.
-It also has the opportunity for being useful as a personal website template as well.
+This project is created as an MVP Application.
+It also has the opportunity for being used as a movie website template.

 <p align="right">(<a href="#top">back to top</a>)</p>